baptistefraisse/gsvd/README.md

 ---

 ## **How to do a GSVD?**
-The gsvd function takes two matrices as inputs and returns a dictionary with the following keys : "U1", "U2", "S1", "S2" and "X".
+The gsvd function takes two matrices as inputs and returns a dictionary with the following keys : "U1", "U2", "S1", "S2", "X" and "gamma".
 Please read the example for more details.